 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During the week of March 4 we read the fourth chapter of the Book of Genesis, which includes the story of Cain and Abel.
+The fourth chapter of the Book of Genesis, which includes the story of Cain and Abel.

 These sons of Adam and Eve make offerings to God.
 Abel, a keeper of sheep, brings a choice young animal.
 Cain, described as a "tiller of the soil" or farmer, offers grain.
 God accepts Abel's gift, but not Cain's.

 Though no reason is given for the choice God makes, He sees the anger it causes in Cain.
 God gives him what seems to be both a reassurance and a warning: "If you do well, will you not be accepted?
 And if you do not do well, sin is crouching at the door; its desire is for you, but you must master it."
 God is telling Cain that everything depends on his righteousness.

 But sin does get the better of Cain.
 He kills Abel and then faces the inescapable question from God: "Where is your brother Abel?"
 God knows perfectly well where Abel is, just as He knew the answer to a similar question He posed to Adam earlier in Genesis: "Where are you?"

 Like Adam, Cain fails to give an honest answer.
 He lies, and speaks defiantly and disrespectfully: "I do not know; am I my brother's keeper?"
 Cain knows that his "brother's keeper" is exactly what God expects him to be, but he has fallen away from what God expects.
 His answer is a kind of self-defense, as if to say that God's expectations are unreasonable or unreachably high for a mere human being.